Key highlights

 - Reduce image sizes: Large images slow down your site.
 Use compression tools like Adobe Photoshop Express or Compressor.io to optimize images without compromising quality.

 - Optimize your code: Minify CSS, HTML and JavaScript by removing unnecessary spaces, comments and elements.
-Tools like UglifyJS and CSS Minifier can enhances the shopping experience and supports your broader eCommerce strategy.
+Tools like UglifyJS and CSS Minifier can enhance the shopping experience and support your broader eCommerce strategy.

 - Use a Content Delivery Network (CDN): A CDN ensures that content loads from the nearest server, reducing latency.
 Many hosting plans, including those with Cloudflare CDN, help improve site speed.